PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

-- When grant can't be deleted then open delete not possible dialog.
+- When grant can't be deleted, opens delete not possible dialog.
+- If grant can be deleted, opens delete confirmation dialog.

 ### UI Rule